Bishop's crown

 and is Capsicum baccatum var. pendulum, it may be indigenous to South America.
 Today, it is also grown in Europe, possibly brought there from Brazil by the Portuguese sometime in the 18th century.

 The actual plant is relatively large, being 3-4 ft (0.8-1.2 m) in height.
 It produces 30 to 50 peculiar, three or four flat-winged, wrinkled pods.
 These somewhat flying saucer-like peppers grow to about 1.5 in (4 cm) wide.

 The flesh inside each pepper is thin, yet crisp.
 They mature to red from a pale green colour about 90-100 days after the seedlings emerge.

 The body of the peppers have very little heat, with the wings being sweet and mild.

 Other names

-This pepper has numerous common names, some of which are shared by other varieties of the species.
+This pepper has numerous common names.